Splay leg

 Information

 This is a condition in which the newborn piglet is unable to keep its hind limbs (and, occasionally, his front limbs) together; it affects up to 2% of piglets.
-Their mobility is limited which makes it difficult for them to have access to a nipple.
+Their mobility is limited which makes it difficult for them to access a nipple.

 Symptoms